SaydsC/PandS-Project/README.md

 ### Learnings/Potential Improvements

 During this project, I got a high-level introduction to data analysis for Python and what can be achieved using the libraries built for this purpose.
-I would recommend this dataset to anyone who is a beginner in data science and is eager to build their Machine Learning practise.
-  See below for some of nice characteristics of this dataset:
+I would recommend this dataset to anyone who is a beginner in data science and is eager to build their Machine Learning practise based on the following characteristics of this dataset:
-    -150 samples, with 4 attributes (same units, all numeric) -Balanced class distribution (50 samples for each class) -No missing data
+  1.  -150 samples, with 4 attributes (same units, all numeric)
+  2.  -Balanced class distribution (50 samples for each class)
+  3.  -No missing data